DataDog/datadog-lambda-python/README.md

 ## Lambda Profiling Beta

-Datadog's Continuous Profiler is now available in beta for Python.
-This optional feature is enabled by setting the `DD_PROFILING_ENABLED` environment variable to `True`.
-During the beta period, profiling is available at no cost.
+Datadog's [Continuous Profiler](https://www.datadoghq.com/product/code-profiling/) is now available in beta for Python in version 4.62.0 and layer version 62 and above.
+This optional feature is enabled by setting the `DD_PROFILING_ENABLED` environment variable to `true`.
+During the beta period, profiling is available at no additional cost.

+The Continuous Profiler works by spawning a thread which periodically wakes up and takes a snapshot of the CPU and Heap of all running python code.
+This can include the profiler itself.
+If you want the Profiler to ignore itself, set `DD_PROFILING_IGNORE_PROFILER` to `true`.

 ## Major Version Notes